omdumrotat/discord-py-llm-sender/README.md

 # discord-py-llm-sender
 an ooba booga (or any llm runner and hoster thing) for discord.py
+Do you want free llm on your discord account (or bot)?
+Well then this repo is for you!
 # Requirements:
 - A PC running [oobabooga text generation webui](https://github.com/oobabooga/text-generation-webui) (anything simillar will work but you have to tinker with the get_assistant_response function)
 - Another (or the same PC) running this Note: if you're running the py on another PC Please change the `127.0.0.1` part in line 150 to your other pc's IP Address